PieceOfMeat/logger-jquery-plugin/README.md

   - Any number of viewing components with individual filters by logging level and topic
   - Ability to add own viewing components

 ### Usage

-Before using logger module, we must add one or more viewing components. as described below.
-To send message to logger simply add `$.log(message, level, topic)` and message will be transmitted to all views which filters allow specified level and topic.
+Before using logger module, one or more viewing components must be added to logger, as described below. `$.log(message, level, topic)` will transmit message to all views which filters allow specified level and topic.

-You can omit `level` or `topic` parameters
+`level` or `topic` parameters can be omitted

 ### Options

-Plugin options are stored in $.log.options object:
+Plugin options are stored in `$.log.options` object:

 <table>
 <tr>